 As currently proposed, the Proposed Action will constitute an adverse effect to the Morris Canal.
-Archaeological monitoring to record the portions of the Morris Canal where the project extends into its vertical footprint is recommended to mitigate project-related adverse effects.
-Due to the use of state funding and direct impacts to the NJR-listed Morris Canal, completion of an Application for Project Authorization (APA) under the New Jersey Register of Historic Places Act (N.J.A.C.
-7:4-7.1) will be required for the portions of the project within the canal footprint.
-The project may constitute an adverse effect to the Jersey Eagle Site if the proposed Basin HUC3-F extends outside an existing 16-foot-wide natural gas pipeline trench.
-Due to the proximity of the existing pipeline to the proposed outfall pipe, for safety reasons, Phase IB archaeological survey was not recommended and, instead, it is recommended that archaeological monitoring be undertaken to mitigate project-related adverse effects to the NJR- and NRHP-eligible historic property.
-Preparation of an archaeological monitoring protocol for review and approval by the NJHPO is recommended for all aforementioned areas of recommended archaeological monitoring.
+Archaeological monitoring to record the portions of the Morris Canal where the project extends into its vertical footprint is required to mitigate project-related adverse effects to the historic property at proposed Structure N3.24R and at proposed Piers 13-15, a portion of Pier 17, and the eastern abutment of Structure No. N3.73R (Southeast Viaduct).
+The project may constitute an adverse effect to the Jersey Eagle Site if the proposed Basin HUC3-F outfall pipe extends outside an existing 16-foot-wide natural gas pipeline trench and will require a trench greater than 2.3 feet in depth.
+Due to the proximity of the existing pipeline to the proposed outfall pipe, for safety reasons, archaeological monitoring must be undertaken to mitigate project-related adverse effects to the NJR- and NRHP-eligible Jersey Eagle Site historic property.